-Tampa Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances Sustained "underpricing" where costs exceed revenues. that perceived margin would have a devastating effect upon the affiliates' business, and would make retention of market shares impossible.
-Competitors would be given access to very valuable information which will to price their service to enable those firms zovantage.
+Tamba Electric's competitors and customers are aware that Tampa Electric's water transportation expense represents the affiliates' costs including a return on equity. company's cost represents the limit of its vulnerability in the sense that it cannot long survive in circumstances Sustained "underpricing" where costs exceed revenues. that perceived margin would have a devastating below effect upon the affiliates' business, and would make retention of market shares impossible.
+Competitors would be given access to very valuable information which will to price their service enable those firms zovantage.

-Q. How does the operation of the competitive business affect the cost of Tampa Electric's affiliated company transportation expense?
+How does the operation of the competitive business affect the of SCMST Electric's affiliated cost עתבקתסם transportation expense?

-The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were the only customer of the affiliate.
-Moreover, since fixed costs are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of Tampa Electric. ΙĒ the to allocated costs affiliates' backhaul and other outside customer is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of transportation to Tampa Electric would increase affiliates' the hurt which proportionately.
-Actions competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
+The increased volumes allow for economies of scale that cannot be realized if Tampa Electric were customer of the affiliate.
+Moreover, since fixed costs are allocated between services provided to Tampa Electric and others on a per ton basis, the backhaul and transfer of grain and other bulk commodities reduces the amount of allocated to Tampa Electric. costs affiliates' backhaul and other outside customer activity is lost or diminished, or if transfer activity is lost due to the disclosure of its competitive position, the cost of transportation to Tampa Electric would increase proportionately.
+Actions which hurt the affiliates' competitive position will, therefore, increase the cost of electricity supplied to Tampa Electric's customers.
 Commission therefore should carefully avoid the disclosure of the affiliates' costs and prices.

-Is Tampa Electric satisfied with the Commission's current 14 reporting requirements?
+Q. Is Tampa Electric satisfied with the Commission's current reporting requirements?

-The company believes that the Commission's current No. requirements for public disclosure run an unnecessary risk of placing Tampa Electric at a disadvantage in its ability to contract for fuel transportation services on the most This disclosure can also affect prices favorable terms. paid by Tampa Electric under existing contracts which depend on or could benefit further from outside business to reduce costs to Tampa Electric.
-Further, I believe that public disclosure of coal prices paid suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
+requirements for public disclosure run an unnecessary risk of placing Tampa Electric at a disadvantage in its ability to contract for fuel transportation services on the most favorable terms.
+This disclosure can also affect prices paid by Tampa Electric under existing contracts which depend on or could benefit further from outside business to reduce costs to Tampa Electric.
+Further, I believe that public disclosure of coal prices paid (without transportation costs) does not increase competition among suppliers of coal but rather it serves to decrease the advantage of the purchaser in negotiating lower prices.
 If potential vendors of coal knew from public disclosure the prices being paid or paid in the past, I believe their tendency in bidding or reporting coal prices tend to center around known prices.
 In this way, the vendors know they can offer a price lower than the price that has been paid and exactly how much lower their price will be.
 If the present and past prices paid were not publicly available, the vendors would have to bid as low as they could in hopes that they would bid the best price to win the contract since they have no published guide to tell them how low to quote.